Starcounter/Docs/tutorial/blending-tutorial/README.md

 ## Source Code

-The sourcecode can be found in the [BlendingTutorial](https://github.com/StarcounterApps/BlendingTutorial) repository on GitHub.
+The source code can be found in the [BlendingTutorial](https://github.com/StarcounterApps/BlendingTutorial) repository on GitHub.
 Every commit represents one step in the tutorial:

 * Create two simple apps
 * Adapt to declarative shadow dom